Request pest control from your landlord | Request Letter Templates | Roost

 Pest control: What is the landlord responsible for?

-• Inspecting the property and removing pests with a professional pest control service before you occupy the unit.
+• Inspecting the property and removing pests with a professional pest control service as soon as they are notified of a problem.

-• Fix all structural issues of the property — e.g, cracks, seals, and openings that pests can get through.
+• Fix all issues with the property that may be allowing pests to get inside — e.g, cracks, seals, unscreened vents and other openings that pests can get through.

 • Include a section in your rental lease related to the maintenance of the property for preventing pests.